xillio/TDK-Boilerplate-Java/README.md

 ## Config field and its validation

-The `config` field, in the request body, provides additional parameters, e.g. credentials for the account where content is stored, that could be needed.
+The `config` field, in the request body, provides additional parameters, e.g. credentials for the account where your content is stored.

 The value of `config` is defined by you and sent in body of the request.